 Additionally, Beyond Meat also is expected to be unprofitable in the foreseeable future.

 For now, Beyond Meat needs to retain all profits and cash, if there are any, to sustain itself and keep the company afloat.

-While revenue growth has been phenomenal, Beyond Meat’s revenue success is not translated into profitability and positive free cash flow.
+While revenue growth had been phenomenal in the past, Beyond Meat had not been able to translate the success into profitability and positive cash flow.

 Credits and References

 1. All financial figures in this article were obtained and referenced from BYND’s SEC filings, financial statements, earnings releases, presentations, etc. which are available in this location – Beyond Meat’s Earnings Releases.

 References and examples such as tables, charts, and diagrams are constantly reviewed to avoid errors, but we cannot warrant the full correctness of all content.

 The content in this article is for informational purposes only and is neither a recommendation nor a piece of financial advice to purchase a stock.